zachcuy/SCBee/README.md

 - 👋 Hi, I’m Zach!
 I am a Software Engineer.

 - MS. Computer Science at Georgia Tech.
 - BS.
-Mechanical & Mechatronics Engineering at the University of Calgary (Graduated May 2024).
+Mechanical & Mechatronics Engineering at the University of Calgary.

 - 👀 I am interested in Software Engineering for building low-latency systems and mathematical optimization.